 Safe, approved storage of equipment and chemicals.

-The applicant must submit a request to by a Gold Star Grower flag recipient.
-An inspector from ASH will visit the site and inspect the following:
+The applicant must submit a written request to become a Gold Star Grower Flag recipient.
+The candidate will be sent a safety assessment checklist and packet of relevant NCDOL materials.
+When the candidate is ready for an on-site visit, an inspector from the Agricultural Safety and Health Bureau will visit the site and inspect the following:

 Housing during occupancy.